fogo-sh/conjam/README.md

 # conjam

-Repo to contain all things conjam

-# Jam Description

-Create a game based on cellular automata algorithms
+create a game based on cellular automata algorithms

 # Inspiration